netgenius/php_bitarray/README.md

 Copyright 2025 Andy Inman.
 Contact: ainman@netgenius.co.uk

-Experimental code to investigate various methods of providing a bit array in PHP, able to handle many (tens of millions of) boolean value elements.
+Experimental code to investigate various methods of providing a simple, direct access bit array in PHP, able to handle many (tens of millions of) boolean value elements.
 We compare several methods available in standard PHP and a custom PHP extension to provide faster, more memory efficient storage.

 The following storage methods were compared: